MojtabaTajik/Robber/README.md

 # Robber
 **Robber** is a free open source tool developed using Delphi XE2 without any 3rd party dependencies.
+- In Version 1.7 Robber doesn't require administrator rights by default because of new write permission check feature, so if you want to scan somewhere like 'ProgramFiles' you need to run Robber with admin rights.

 What is DLL hijacking ?!